 Note: Most World Wide Web images are too low a resolution to use in a quality printed piece.

 Most publishing and page layout programs have a mask command that will trap a photo inside a box so that the photo does not extend outside the box area.
 This feature is the preferred method to mask a photo to a box, as many problems arise when a photo is manually cropped, and you can’t see if it fills the frame extends outside of the box.

 Bleeds And Pages

 Build all pages to 100 percent of their trim size.
-If you have images, graphics or text blocks that bleed, extend those at least an 1/8th of an inch past your page boundary.
+If you have images, graphics, or text blocks that bleed, extend those at least 1/8th of an inch past your page boundary.
 Do not scale your pages.

 Include a laser printout mock-up of all pages.
 Print proofs at 100 percent of the finished size including the bleeds and marks.
 Do not scale and make mini-proofs.
 This will allow you and us to make sure the file is set up with the appropriate bleeds, etc. It is especially important to fold the mock-up as the finished job will be folded to assure the file is set up correctly.